 Although the origin of the ichthyosaurs had only been clarified in 1995,

 articulated skeletons of ichthyosaurs had been known to science since the mid-18th century.

-The first partial skeleton of an ichthyosaur was discovered in Lyme, England in 1811-1812 by the
+The first recognized, partial, skeleton of an ichthyosaur was discovered in Lyme, England in 1811-1812 by the

 Mary Anning (1799-1847) was the early professional fossil collector, dealer, and paleontologist.

 She became known around the world for finds she made in Jurassic marine fossil beds in the cliffs along the English Channel at Lyme Regis